 The Pug was introduced to America after the Civil war, and he was first recognized by the American Kennel Club (AKC) in 1885.
 His popularity somewhat dwindled, and only a few breeders continued breeding from their small stock of dogs.
 However, since the Pug Dog Club of America was established in 1931, he has gained popularity once again.
 The AKC has ranked his current popularity at number 28 out of 193 breeds in America.

-It is not known when the first Albino Pug was born, but due to celebrity trends, the Albino Pug seems to be the latest craze, albeit not a new or healthy one.
+It is unknown when the first Albino Pug was born, but due to celebrity trends, the Albino Pug seems to be the latest craze, albeit not a new or healthy one.

 Albinism in humans is rare, and it is believed that 1 in 20,000 people have Albinism in America, and it is even rarer in animals.
 Albino animals find it extremely difficult to survive in the wild for various reasons, and natural selection has dictated that the Albino gene is slowly being bred out in the wild.
-Of course the Pug is not wild, and unfortunately with this new trend of breeding Albino Pugs together, means that the chance of Pugs being passed the carrier gene is increasing with every litter.
+Of course, the Pug is not wild, and unfortunately, this new trend of breeding Albino Pugs together means that the chance of Pugs being passed the carrier gene is increasing with every litter.

 Leucism is a similar medical condition that is commonly mistaken for albinism, so it is likely that pure albinism is even rarer than first thought.
-Leucism is similar to albinism, in that pigmentation is affected by the levels of melanin within the D.N.A, however Leucism is characterized by hair that has no pigmentation within the fur, and very low levels of pigmentation in all other features.
-Because it is also a very rare condition, but less well known, it is assumed any lack of pigmentation is simply albinism.
-The difference is, more often than not, that there are no health issues associated with Leucism, whereas there are a multitude of health issues associated with albinism.
+Leucism is similar to albinism in that pigmentation is affected by the levels of melanin within the D.N.A.
+However, Leucism is characterized by hair that has no pigmentation within the fur and very low levels of pigmentation in all other features.
+Because it is also a very rare condition but less well known, it is assumed any lack of pigmentation is simply albinism.
+The difference is, more often than not, that there are no health issues associated with Leucism, whereas there is a multitude of health issues associated with albinism.

-The Albino Pug is a small canine, who weighs 14 – 18 pounds, and only measures 10 to 13 inches in height, from paw to shoulder, in both males and females.
+The Albino Pug is a small canine who weighs 14 – 18 pounds and only measures 10 to 13 inches in height, from paw to shoulder, in both males and females.
 He is part of the toy group, who are particularly popular with city dwellers, given that they are suited to apartment living.
-Wrinkles and skin folds are the Pug’s most recognizable feature, especially around his face concentrated around his nose, and then up his forehead.
-He has a short and flat muzzle, and small floppy ears.
+Wrinkles and skin folds are the Pug’s most recognizable features, especially around his face, concentrated around his nose, and then up his forehead.
+He has a short and flat muzzle and small floppy ears.
 His coat is short, shiny, and surprisingly double-coated to keep him warm.
 He has a curly tail, just like that of a pig.
 They are symmetrical and square in appearance.

-The AKC approved breed standard of the Pug outlines the physical features and temperament to ensure that breeding practices retain the Pug’s true characteristics.
-The only acceptable AKC colors for a Pug are complete black, and fawn with a black mask; any other color is unacceptable.
+The AKC-approved breed standard of the Pug outlines the physical features and temperament to ensure that breeding practices retain the Pug’s true characteristics.
+The only acceptable AKC colors for a Pug are completely black and fawn with a black mask; any other color is unacceptable.
 Other kennel clubs, such as the Canadian Kennel Club, accept other additional Pug colors, Silver Fawn and Apricot Fawn, which are lighter and darker shades of the traditional fawn color.
 Both the brindle and the white Pug are extremely rare.